klozn/10-javascript/40-databases-sql/objectives.md

  # Databases - SQL -  Learning Objectives
- ## SWBAT Students Will Be Able To.../I can...:

 - I can see the bigger picture
   - I understand that what a database is